hkh148/project_repo/README.md

 if you chose a password of your own	you should update the file 'macros.py' to have your own user name (typically it should stay root unless you change it) and your own password in the corresponding variables

-run the following command to create an empty database in the root mysql user:
+dbutils.py is provided as a tool to create, clear and delete a database, before the next steps you should create the database using said file by typing:

-	python3 dbcreator.py
+    python3 dbutils create

-after running this script you should be able to connect to mysql server (see instruction above) and run the following command:
+after running the command you should see 'projectdb' in the output.

-	SHOW DATABASES;

-and see 'projectdb' in the database list shown.

-make sure you quit mysql server by typing 'quit' (without quotation marks)

-to create a table with all anchor texts from all of wikipedia articles, run:
+to fill a table with all anchor texts from all of wikipedia articles, run:

 	python3 anchor_texts.py